Meet Your School Governors

 How can I contact and meet the school governors?

-The governors have a pigeon hole in the school office where messages and letters can be posted.
-In addition they are also present at parent evenings, providing refreshments, and typically attend most school functions where parents are also invited such as carol services, sports functions, plays etc.
+The governors can be contacted through the school office by message or letter.
+In addition Governors are also present at parent evenings, providing refreshments, and attend many school events where parents are also invited such as carol services, sports functions, and performances.

 What do governors do?